Who wouldn’t want to know a few new frugal hacks to save money?

 Firstly, most frugal people are not in the habit of frequenting fast food places because they know they can make a far superior meal at a much cheaper price at home.

-Frugal living is about living within your means and making your money work for you.
+A frugal lifestyle is about living within your means and making your money work for you.

 Rather than you forever working for your money and chasing more and more of it, just to keep still.